AIRCRAFT CHARTER CONSUMER GUIDE

 • Will the charter operator or authorized ground handler assist with immigration and customs logistics, such as visas and customs forms?

 • Do the pilots, flight attendants and other employees receive customer service training?
-Are service standards in place; what are they and how are they measured?
+Are service standards in place as per our aircraft charter consumer guide; what are they and how are they measured?

 • What is the customer satisfaction rating: low, average, good, excellent?
 What documentation does the operator have to support that?